nationalarchives/da-tre-dev-documentation/architecture-decision-records/002-New-messaging-architecture.md

 ## Consequences

-The event bus is implemented using SNS topics and there is no logic for routing the messages to a specific consumer: the consumers are responsable of filtering the messages, accepting or rejecting them based on their implementation.
-With this approach there is not any dependency between the event bus and the consumers.
+With this architecture any integration with TRE is much more simpler, any new service can be a producer and/or a consumer by subscribing to the two topics **tre-in** and **tre-out**.

-With this architecture any integration with TRE is much more simpler, the new service has to subscribe to the two topics **tre-in** and **tre-out**.
+A monitoring tool system can easly consumes messages from **tre-out** topic.

 > What becomes easier or more difficult to do because of this change?
 > Phil, anything else to add?